mosra/magnum-website/content/blog/guest-posts/dart-integration.rst

     \end{aligned}

 With this last equation, we have an analytical equation that relates the joint velocities, :math:`\dot{q}` to end-effector velocities :math:`\dot{x}`.
 Moreover, this is a linear relationship.
-Using the conservation of energy property (from traditional physics) and some mathematical manipulation, we can generalize this relationship to forces and torques (we drop the arguments in :math:`J` for clarity):
+Using the property of conservation of energy (from traditional physics) and some mathematical manipulation, we can generalize this relationship to forces and torques (we drop the arguments in :math:`J` for clarity):

 .. math ::